-AJ-CORE aims to bring together partners in society to co-develop the knowledge needed to support decision-makers and societal change at all scales and in diverse contexts, by focusing on the research area contributing to resolving common problems in Africa.
+AJ-CORE aims to bring together partners in society to co-develop the knowledge needed to support decisionmakers and societal change at all scales and in diverse contexts, by focusing on the research area contributing to resolving common problems in Africa.

-1.2 Focus Research Area for third AJ-CORE call
+1.2 Focus Research Area for fifth AJ-CORE call

 Environmental science is a global, regional and national challenge that cannot be solved by one country alone.
 It requires multi-country partnerships, multi- and interdisciplinary research (e.g. climate change, agriculture, living environment, infectious diseases, etc.) with a range of diverse participants in a single project (while emphasising cooperation led by researchers, it is expected that the private sector and NGOs would be involved in the funded projects - at their own cost of participation).
-Therefore, just like in the first and second calls, we designate environmental science as the focus area for our third call.
+Therefore, just like in the first, second, third and fourth calls, we designate environmental science as the focus area for our fifth call.
 The call seeks technological solutions to the environmental factors affecting quality of life in Africa - climate change, water quality, atmosphere, geological environments, and ecosystems - and ultimately contribute to building African STI capacity and sustainability.
+By sharing the knowledge and experiences gained from the joint research projects, this AJ-CORE call has the potential to solve various environmental problems from the local to the global level.
 Through supporting research and innovation projects in environmental science, the partnership aims to contribute to SDGs 2, 3, 6, 7, 11, 12, 13, 14 and 15.